saetre/biocreative/README.md

 #How to merge (local master) and push changes back to GitHub (origin/master)
 # (after "git remote update"  #updates from remote GitHub)

-git pull git@github.com:saetre/biocreative.git HEAD (fetch and merge from (remote) origin/master to local master (HEAD)
+# fetch and merge from (remote) origin/master to local master (HEAD)

+git pull git@github.com:saetre/biocreative.git HEAD

 #Then add new files
 git add *